 - Want to mix things up?
 Try using chocolate baking crumbs or gingersnap crumbs for the crust, or drizzling with caramel and toasted pecans.

 - I often mix a package of dissolved, unflavored gelatin into my no bake cheesecakes because it gives extra insurance against the whole thing flopping over when you cut it.
 It also allows me to incorporate more air and make sure it will hold up at the same time.
 I wanted to make this one without, just in case it’s something you don’t have, and it worked just fine!
 Feel free to add it back in if you want (I would follow the instructions on the package but you won’t need the whole package — half will be just fine!).
 This being said, it will still work fine without and you’ll likely only want to consider adding it if you’re going to have it sitting out of the fridge for an extended period of time.

-- **Some have had trouble with the cheesecake not setting up as is shown here.
+- Some have had trouble with the cheesecake not setting up as is shown here.
 I have made this cheesecake several times, and made it recently to ensure the recipe is okay.
 I had no trouble with the cheesecake setting up.
 There are a few reasons why this might happen and easy ways to avoid those issues:

 - Make sure your cream is heavy whipping cream, or at least 30% fat.